Number 1's (Mariah Carey album): New material

-In December 2001, Columbia released the album Greatest Hits, which featured Carey's number-one singles alongside songs she said "needed to be really heard", such as "Underneath the Stars" and "Forever".
-In an interview with MTV, Carey made the following statement regarding her first Greatest hits album.
-She stated that, "There's a lot of songs that I'm happy are gonna see the light of day.
-I think people are going to like this Greatest Hits because there are songs on it that were not necessarily singles."

 Promotion

-In India, Sony Music sold the album with an affixed Carolina Herrera perfume bottle to present Carey as a prestige artist like Herrera is to high fashion.
+In December 1999, Columbia released the video/DVD #1's, which contained music videos and recordings of live performances for the number-one singles featured on #1's, as well as "Heartbreaker", the lead single from Carey's following album Rainbow (1999), which had already reached number one at the time.

 Singles

+"Sweetheart" was released to American urban contemporary radio on September 7, 1998, and was promoted as the third single for Jermaine Dupri's debut album Life in 1472, and the lead single for #1's.
+A commercial release was scheduled for September 29, but was canceled in favor of promoting "When You Believe".
+In the US, due to the song's low radio airplay, "Sweetheart" only reached number twenty-five on Billboard's Bubbling Under Hot 100 Singles.
+Internationally, the song performed better, peaking within the top twenty in Germany and Switzerland.

-"When You Believe", the album's lead single, was promoted as the first single from both The Prince of Egypt: Original Soundtrack and Houston's My Love Is Your Love.
-It was given a wider release than "Sweetheart" and achieved worldwide success.
-The song peaked within the top two in Norway, Spain, Sweden and Switzerland, and in the top five in Belgium, the Netherlands, France and the United Kingdom.
+"When You Believe", released as the album's second single and first commercially available single on November 2, was also promoted as the first single from both The Prince of Egypt: Original Soundtrack and Houston's fourth studio album My Love Is Your Love.
+It achieved worldwide success, peaking within the top two in Norway, Spain, Sweden and Switzerland, and in the top five in Belgium, the Netherlands, France and the United Kingdom.
 In the UK, "When You Believe" became one of Carey's biggest successes, selling 260,000 units.
 Despite reaching high positions around the globe, "When You Believe" performed moderately in the US, where it peaked at number fifteen.

-Serving as the album's second single, "I Still Believe" performed stronger in the US than the album's previous singles, peaking at number four.
+Released as the album's third single on February 8, 1999, "I Still Believe" performed stronger in the US than the album's previous singles, peaking at number four.
 The song was certified platinum in the United States, however performing weakly in other territories.
 "I Still Believe" performed well in Spain, where it peaked at number seven, and in Canada, where the song reached the top-ten.

-"Whenever You Call" was considered for release as a single in mid-1999, but its promotion was cancelled due to the impending release of "Heartbreaker", the lead single from Carey's following album Rainbow.

-Other songs
+Promotional singles

-"Sweetheart" was released as single from Jermaine Dupri's debut album Life in 1472 and later included on #1's.
-In the US, due to the song's low radio airplay, "Sweetheart" only reached number twenty-five on Billboard's Bubbling Under Hot 100 Singles.
-Internationally, the song performed better, peaking within the top twenty in Germany and Switzerland.
-"Do You Know Where You're Going To" was issued as a promotional single in Brazil and some parts of Europe during June.
-The song performed weakly around the world, not charting in any major music market.
-In December 1999, Columbia released the video/DVD #1's, which contained music videos and recordings of live performances for the number-one singles featured on #1's, as well as "Heartbreaker", which had gone to number one during that time.
+"Do You Know Where You're Going To" was issued as a promotional single from Internation edition in Brazil and some parts of Europe during June.
+It did not chart in any major music market.
+"Whenever You Call" was considered for release as a single in mid-1999, but its promotion was canceled due to the impending release of Rainbow and its lead single "Heartbreaker".